vsjoen/IBSNtools/README.md

 # IBSNtools

 ## Description
 IBSNtools is a set of tools for analyzing image ballistics in social networks written in Python.
-These tools can be used to compare images uploaded to various social networks to the original image files.
-These tools will display whether or not the image data has been modified after being uploaded to a social network.
-IBSNtools analyzes whether or not the images have been re-named, re-sized or re-compressed.
+These tools can be used to organize and compare images uploaded to various social networks to the original image files.
+The view tool will display whether or not the image data has been modified after being uploaded to a social network.
+IBSNview analyzes whether or not the images have been re-named, re-sized or re-compressed.
 It also analyzes whether or not EXIF data has been stripped or modified.
 Quantization tables and EXIF data for the images can also be viewed.
-The data can also be exported to JSON format for further analysis.

 ## Prerequisites